Bachelor of Science in Aviation-Unmanned Aircraft Systems

 Introduction to remote sensing science and technology.
 Emphasis will be placed on multispectral data, matter/energy interactions, sensor system characteristics, photogrammetry, image interpretation, digital image processing and environmental applications.
 Formal laboratory instruction will provide students with problem-solving skills and hands-on experience with remote sensing and GIS software.

-MGMT 4730 New Venture Formation 3 credits
+ENTR 4730 New Venture Formation 3 credits

 This course is a comprehensive study of the interrelationships between functional business areas in a start-up or small firm.
 These interrelationships will be taught through the development of a complete business plan for a start-up or small business.